 “It’s progressively gotten better.
 I’m doing lots of reading and other things to build up my brain.”

 One of those “other things” Varner is doing is partnering up with Just Cool Me, a nonprofit organization dedicated to saving lives, improving patient outcomes, and helping families affected by an injury to the heart, brain, and nervous system.
-Varner, as previously demonstratedjust cool me, takes pride in assisting others, and the science and efforts behind Just Cool Me may be the future of preventing other fighters to mirror a similar plight as Varner’s.
+Varner, as previously demonstrated, takes pride in assisting others, and the science and efforts behind Just Cool Me may be the future of preventing other fighters to mirror a similar plight as Varner’s.

 The brain trauma suffered by Varner that led to his retirement coincide perfectly with what Just Cool Me hopes to achieve: funding passionate individuals teaching young athletes concussion recognition, protocol, and awareness; funding passionate individuals who are educating on subconcussions and its connection to Traumatic Brain Injury.
 If one is seeking out passion, Varner is an individual who passionately packed heat inside the Octagon and is more than willing to spread any helpful resources or knowledge like wildfire, especially if it can improve the careers, and lives, of other fighters.